Women and Engineering

 Bourses

-Our program offers scholarships and bursaries to encourage women to pursue their engineering studies.
-Some are created by the Fondation de Polytechnique and others are internal Polytechnique awards.
+Some scholarships within Polytechnique's scholarship program specifically aim to encourage women to pursue engineering studies.".
 They include entrance scholarships, mobility grants, scholarships, and research scholarships.

 Career in engineering: Women and engineering guide, published by the Louise-Lalonde-Lamarre Library